To learn more about the process for course registration for Winter 2017, be sure to review all of the information below carefully!

 A. Review your Academic Requirements on Wolverine Access to see a live degree audit of your record, or schedule a Graduate Degree Audit Check appointment with an Academic Advisor.

-To register for core and elective courses, students will use the University's general registration process on Wolverine Access.
+To register for courses in addition to the 7.5 credits of core in Winter 2017, students will use the University's general registration process on Wolverine Access.
 Please refer to How to Add & Drop Classes for more detailed registration instructions.

 Q. When is my registration appointment time?